Closing Date: 28th July, 2026

 • Be admitted to the Colorado bar or be clearly eligible to waive into the Colorado Bar and be in good standing at the time of application.
 Candidates eligible to waive into the Colorado Bar will be required to submit proof of their completed application before the first day of employment.

-• Have experience supervising, leading, or mentoring other legal staff, including attorneys and paralegals.
+• Experience either supervising, leading, or mentoring other legal staff, including attorneys and paralegals.

 We are particularly interested in candidates who have the following skills and attributes: